twosixlabs/armory/docs/adversarial_datasets.md

 Note: the APRICOT dataset contains labels and bounding boxes for both COCO objects and physical adversarial patches.
 The label used to signify the patch is the `ADV_PATCH_MAGIC_NUMBER_LABEL_ID` defined in [armory/data/adversarial_datasets.py](../armory/data/adversarial_datasets.py).
 Each image contains one adversarial patch and a varying number of COCO objects (in some cases zero).
+COCO object class labels are one-indexed (start from 1) in Armory <= 0.13.1 and zero-indexed in Armory > 0.13.1.

 The D-APRICOT dataset does NOT contain labels/bounding boxes for COCO objects, which may occasionally appear in the background (e.g. car).
 Each image contains one green screen intended for patch insertion.
 The green screen shapes vary